 Also known as the City of Lakes, Bhopal has stunning views that will regenerate your insides.
 This city is only 45 km away from Bhimbetka.
 Bhopal is full of life, modern art, and culture.

 How to Reach Bhimbetka Rock Shelters

 Bhimbetka Rock Shelters is the most fascinating site located in central India.
 For those who are eager to visit this fabulous site, you would have to travel a total distance of around 810, 834, 1,405, 1,403 km from major metropolitan cities like Delhi, Mumbai, Kolkata, and Bangalore.

 The following are some of the means of transportation that will ease your travel stress and save you from ending up in a great mess.

-By Air.
 Fortunately, even though there is no direct flight to Bhimbetka, Raja Bhoj Airport, also known as Bhopal Airport lies only 48 km away.
-Once you arrive at Bhopal airport, you can take advantage of the option of travelling in a local taxi and can even find several private ones at very reasonable rates to reach Bhimbetka rock shelters.
+Once you arrive at Bhopal airport, you can take advantage of the option of traveling in a local taxi and can even find several private ones at very reasonable rates to reach Bhimbetka rock shelters.

 From Mumbai to Bhopal – Fly by IndiGo or Air India airlines.
 The basic airfare rates are between INR 3,000-4,000.

 From Hyderabad to Bhopal– Fly by Air India or IndiGo airlines.
 The basic airfare rates range from INR 4,000-5,000.